fastapi/full-stack-fastapi-template/README.md

 Accelerate your next web development project with this FastAPI/Nuxt.js base project generator.

 This project is a comprehensively updated fork of [Sebastián Ramírez's](https://github.com/tiangolo) [Full Stack FastAPI and PostgreSQL Base Project Generator](https://github.com/tiangolo/full-stack-fastapi-postgresql).
-FastAPI is updated to version 0.88 (November 2022), SQLAlchemy to version 1.4.45 (December 2022), and the frontend to Nuxt 3 (November 2022).
+FastAPI is updated to version 0.88 (November 2022), SQLAlchemy to version 2.0 (January 2023), and the frontend to Nuxt 3.2 (February 2023).

 Generate a backend and frontend stack using Python, including interactive API documentation.